xpollen8/manifestor/README.md

 Given a URL as `root`, `fetchManifest` will fetch the _manifest.json_ file from that endpoint, and transform it into an array of ManifestEntry json objects.

-If `recurse` is tru, then `fetchManifest` will make fetch calls to all URL which are exposed by the _manifest.json_ file.
+If `recurse` is true, then `fetchManifest` will make fetch all folder URLs which are exposed by the _manifest.json_ file.

 In this way, a simple webserver can expose specific files via a clean API, allowing arbitrary metadata to be tied to each file returned.

 # But... why?

-Suppose you are maintaining datafiles for a band, and you'd liek to share them with the world.
+Suppose you are maintaining a collection media/files for a band, those files are strewn all over your hard drive, and you'd like to share some of data them with the world.

 Sure, you could host the files on a cloud service.
-But you've probably just duplicated your original file, and *HOW* do you intend to attach and deliver metadata for those files in a consistent machine-readable manner.
+But you've probably just duplicated your original file, and *HOW* do you intend to attach and deliver provenance metadata for those files in a consistent machine-readable manner.

 The approach that _Manifestor_ takes is to assuse a simple webserver that is capable of delivering .json files.
 The top-most _manifest.json_ will